htcondor/htcondor/docs/users-manual/parallel-applications.rst

 :index:`parallel universe` :index:`MPI application`

-HTCondor’s parallel universe supports jobs that span multiple machines, where the multiple processes within a job must be running concurrently on these multiple machines, perhaps communicating with each other.
+HTCondor's parallel universe supports jobs that span multiple machines, where the multiple processes within a job must be running concurrently on these multiple machines, perhaps communicating with each other.
 The parallel universe provides machine scheduling, but does not enforce a